SeamusHerrod/differential_privacy/README.md

 - The implementation assumes the first column in `adult.data` is the age field (an integer), consistent with typical formatting of the UCI Adult dataset.
 - The program skips malformed lines.

+Implemented algorithm (step-by-step)

+1) Data parsing and filtering
+   - The program reads the input file line-by-line.
+Each non-empty line is expected to be a comma-separated record where the first field is the integer `age` (this matches the UCI Adult dataset layout).
+   - For each line the code trims whitespace, parses the first comma-separated token as an integer age, and ignores malformed lines.
+   - The program collects all ages and a subset containing only records with `age > 25`.

+2) Deterministic query computation
+   - Let m be the number of records with age > 25.
+   - Compute the true (non-private) average age on that subset: avg = (1/m) * sum_{i=1..m} age_i
+   - Also compute the observed minimum and maximum age in the subset (min_age and max_age).
+These values are used to bound the possible contribution of any single record.

+3) Sensitivity choice
+   - For the average query over a fixed-size subset of m records, a natural bound on how much the average can change when one individual's value changes is (range)/m, where `range` is an upper bound on possible age values in the subset.
+   - The program uses `range = max_age - min_age` observed in the subset, therefore sensitivity = (max_age - min_age) / m.
+   - This is a data-driven (empirical) sensitivity.
+If you need a data-independent (global) sensitivity, replace `max_age - min_age` with a global bound such as 100 (or another agreed range) to obtain sensitivity = global_range / m.

+4) Laplace mechanism (adding noise)
+   - To achieve epsilon-differential privacy for the numeric average, the Laplace mechanism adds noise drawn from Laplace(0, b), where the scale parameter b = sensitivity / epsilon.
+   - The Laplace probability density function with scale b is p(x) = (1/(2b)) exp(-|x|/b).
+   - The implementation samples Laplace noise via inverse CDF using a uniform random draw u ~ Uniform(0,1) and the transformation: noise = b * log(2u)          if u < 0.5 noise = -b * log(2(1-u))     otherwise
+   - The noisy output is noisy_avg = avg + noise.

+5) Repeated trials
+   - The program supports generating `trials` independent noisy releases (default 1000) by re-sampling Laplace noise each time and writing each noisy average to the output file on its own line.

+Design notes and edge cases
+   - Subset size m = 0: the program detects and exits with an error if there are no records with age > 25.
+   - Malformed lines are skipped; if the first token cannot be parsed as an integer, the line is ignored.
+   - Randomness: the program uses `std::random_device` to seed a 64-bit Mersenne Twister (`std::mt19937_64`).
+This yields independent Laplace draws per trial.
+   - Floating point precision: outputs are printed with 10 digits of precision.

+Privacy remark
+   - The program reports noisy averages computed using the Laplace mechanism with the chosen sensitivity and epsilon.
+The current sensitivity is empirical (depends on dataset).
+For strict differential privacy guarantees that hold independently of the dataset, use a known global bound on ages when computing sensitivity.

+Mathematical contract (inputs/outputs)
+   - Input: CSV-like dataset where the first column is integer age; parameters epsilon > 0 and trials (positive integer).
+   - Output: `trials` lines containing independent noisy estimates of the true average age over records with age > 25.
+   - Error modes: non-existent input file, empty subset (m=0), or inability to open the output file.

+References
+   - Dwork, Cynthia, et al. "Calibrating noise to sensitivity in private data analysis."
+Theory of cryptography conference.
+2006.